microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/remote-ui.md

 }
 ```

-We don't need a data context yet, so we can leave it to `null` for now.
+We don't need a data context yet, so we can set it to `null` for now.

 A class extending `RemoteUserControl`, will automatically use the XAML embedded resource with the same name.
 If we wanted to change this behavior, we can override the `GetXamlAsync` method.